sidoh/esp8266_milight_hub/README.md

 A remote integration test suite built using rspec is available under [`./test/remote`](test/remote).

+## Ready-Made Hub

+h4nc (h4nc.zigbee(a)gmail.com) created a PCB and 3D-printable case for espMH.
+He's offering ready-made versions.
+Please get in touch with him at the aforementioned email address for further information.

+Find more information from the [espmh_pcb](https://github.com/sidoh/espmh_pcb) repository.

 ## Acknowledgements

 * @WoodsterDK added support for LT8900 radios.